uspki/policies/certificate-policy.md

 Federal Public Key Infrastructure Policy Authority

 ### 1.5.4 CPS approval procedures
-Independent Auditors conduct assessments of CPS conformance to the CP requirements.
-The results of these audits are submitted and approved by the Federal Public Key Infrastructure Policy Authority.
+A CPS shall be submitted and approved by the Federal Public Key Infrastructure Policy Authority.

+Prior to submitting a CPS, the CA shall commission a compliance analysis study culminating in a written report that provides a summary of areas in which the CPS may not or does not comply with this CP.
+The compliance analysis shall be performed by an independent party.
+The CA shall resolve these discrepancies prior to submitting the CPS to the Policy Authority.
+The CA must have an approved CPS and meet all CP and CPS requirements prior to commencing operations.

 ## 1.6 Definitions and Acronyms